Hottentot Proclamation

 The Hottentot Proclamation (also known as the Hottentot Code, the Caledon Proclamation or the Caledon Code) was a decree issued by governor of the Cape Colony Lord Caledon on 1 November 1809 to restrict the movement of Khoekhoe people (often referred to as Hottentots) living in the Cape Colony.
 Issued to assist Afrikaner landowners in controlling the movements of their slaves, who were mostly of Khoekhoe descent, the decree was the first in a series of colonial legislation designed to restrict the rights of Khoekhoe in the colony.
-It was repealed in 1828.
+It was repealed in 1828 by Ordinance 50.

 Background

 The Hottentot Proclamation was implemented during a period of rising abolitionist sentiment among the general public in Britain, which had led in part to the passage of the Slave Trade Act 1807 through the British Parliament.
 Thus, governor of the Cape Colony Lord Caledon ensured the decree appeared to be different from the slave codes passed by the Dutch colonialists which had previously controlled the Cape Colony.
 The Proclamation stipulated that its aim was to fully integrate Khoikhoi into the colonial economy:[F]or the benefit of this colony at large, it is necessary that not only the individuals of the Hottentot nation in the same manner as the other inhabitants should be subject to proper regularity in regard to their places of abode and occupation, but also that they should find an encouragement for preferring entering the service of the inhabitants to leading an indolent life, by which they are rendered useless both for themselves and the community at large.Written contracts had to be registered documenting the employment of Khoikhoi labourers for periods of one month or longer.
 The decree also claimed to provide a safeguard against the mistreatment of Khoikhoi labourers at the hands of Afrikaner land owners, making it compulsory that they were paid for any services that they provided.

 According to the Apprenticeship of Servants Proclamation of 1812, in support of the Hottentot Proclamation, white settlers could apprentice and employ a Khoikhoi child without paying them from the age of eight to eighteen years if the child was an orphan, destitute or grew up on the employer's property.